bzminer/bzminer/README.md

     - Woodcoin (AMD, Nvidia, 1% dev fee, use config "algo_opt" to move some processing to cpu)
     - Zil (AMD, Nvidia, 0% dev fee.
 Dual with ANY other coin)
     - Meowcoin (AMD, Nvidia)
-    - Nexa (Nvidia, 2% dev fee, +1% community fund can be optionally be enabled with community_fund options, disabled by DEFAULT)
+    - Nexa (AMD, Nvidia, 2% dev fee, +1% community fund can be optionally be enabled with community_fund options, disabled by DEFAULT)
 - Optimized dual mining for specific coins:
     - Ethw + Alph (Nvidia only, experimental)
     - Ethw + Kaspa (Nvidia only, experimental)